 Even if this is your first DUI/DWI arrest, a driver’s license suspension is automatic in Louisiana.
 Once you’re arrested for a DWI, the arresting officer will confiscate your license and issue a temporary one that’s only valid for 30 days.
 Your driver’s license will be submitted by the officer as evidence collected against you during the arrest.

 Having your license suspended is going to have a serious and negative impact on your job, career, and family life.
 At the same time, you’re also facing the possibility of having a criminal record and seeing your auto insurance rates soar.
 In Louisiana, a DWI leads to a license suspension whether or not you submit to a blood-alcohol test.
+Experienced DWI attorneys can help you navigate these challenges and work towards getting your license reinstated.

 If the police officer asks you to take a breathalyzer test, Louisiana is an Implied Consent Law state, which means as soon as you got your driver’s license, you’ve given consent to be tested for alcohol or drugs.
 Refusing a breath test also guarantees a license suspension.